 Shellac is indeed a popular choice among wood finishers for sealing and enhancing wood.
 Its fast-drying nature and ease of application make it a versatile option for various woodworking projects.

 Unfortunately, many DIYers and newbie woodworkers are still unsure if you need to sand between coats of shellac.
-Tune in to know what our professional team of woodworkers has to say about that!
+I took the time to investigate, so tune in to know what I’ve found out!